 Chief Executive Officer and Management Team

-For the financial period 2019, the base salary of the Company’s CEO Panu Porkka was EUR 419,389.63 including fringe benefits (As of March 22, 2018 EUR 317,347.83).
-In addition, during the financial period 2019, he received a short-term incentive payout of EUR 109,320 (EUR 90,000).
+For the financial period 2021, the base salary of the Company’s CEO Panu Porkka was EUR 441,544 including fringe benefits.
+In addition, during the financial period 2021, he received a short-term incentive payout of EUR 441,548.
+Short-term incentive based on the financial year 2020 performance, paid in 2021 was EUR 120,000.
 The CEO and the management team is covered by the Company’s short-term incentive programme and share-based incentive programmes.
-The payout of the incentives under the first matching period of the Matching Share Plan 2018-2020 occurs in 2021.
+The payout of the incentives under the first matching period of the Matching Share Plan 2018-2020 occured in 2021 and was EUR 96,910.